What are the differences between the models of iPads currently available from Apple?

 - Simple – Slimline iPad Kneeboard

-- Bi-fold Kneeboard – Sporty’s iPad Kneeboard or iPro Aviator
+- Bi-fold Kneeboard – Bi-fold iPad Kneeboard or iPro Aviator

 I want to use the RAM Cradle – do I have to remove my iPad’s protective cover each time?

-There are two Ram Mount cradle options.
-The standard Ram Cradle will securely hold the 10″ iPad (all models), but you must remove any cover or case before using.
-The Ram Spring Loaded Cradle provides more flexibility, and allows you to secure the iPad without removing a protective case.
+There are two RAM Mount cradle options.
+The EZ-Roll’R design is the standard (for the original iPad 1-4, the iPad Air 1-2 and the iPad Mini 1-3) and will securely hold the iPad, but you must remove any cover or case before using.
+The RAM X-Grip provides more flexibility, and allows you to secure the iPad without removing a protective case.

 The screen gets dirty quickly – what cleaning options are available?